KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/bootstrap-css-guide/px-em-rem.md

 <p class="i-am-2em">Hello I'm 2em</p>
 ```

-This default  font-size is `14px` which is inherited from the parent `em-area` class.
+This default  font-size is `14px` which is inherited from the parent `.em-area` class.

 That's why `2em` becomes `14px x 2 = 28px`.